precice/micro-manager/.github/pull_request_template.md

 Checklist:

 - [ ] I made sure that the CI passed before I ask for a review.
-- [ ] I added a summary of the changes (compared to the last release) in the `CHANGELOG.md`.
+- [ ] If this is a use-side change, I added a summary of the changes (compared to the last release) in the `CHANGELOG.md`.
+Furthermore, if this ia a breaking change, I wrote **breaking change** at the end of the changelog entry.
 - [ ] If necessary, I made changes to the documentation and/or added new content.
-- [ ] I will remember to squash-and-merge, providing a useful summary of the changes of this PR.
+- [ ] I will remember to squash-and-merge and provide a useful summary of the changes of this PR.